Will I be able to get a temporary permission to help with COVID-19 Restrictions?

 There will need to be full consideration of such matters as below (this list is illustrative and not exhaustive):

 - Is the highway suitable for tables and chairs - surface material will they be safe to use?

 - Will placing of tables and chairs on the highway cause difficulties in queuing to use shops/ will it prevent people being able to maintain social distancing when the roads and paths are narrowed/obstructed?

-- Will tables and chairs in a set location cause safety implications for the public including the visually impaired?
+- Will tables and chairs in a set location cause safety implications for the public including the visually impaired and disabled?

 - If two premises are adjoining one another and they both want to place tables and chairs out, how can they work with social distancing?

 - Does the premises have any restrictions on their Licensing Act 2003 premises licence that may prevent the use of an outside area?

 - Does the premises have another external area they can use instead of highway etc?

 We cannot say that all premises locations will be suitable for placing furniture on the street.
 Consultation with the council’s planning and highways teams will also be part of this process.